 Admin Menu Editor For WordPress

-Here is my latest and hack-iest plugin yet – Admin Menu Editor.
-It’s a WordPress plugin that will let you manually edit the Dashboard menu.
+Admin Menu Editor is a WordPress plugin that will let you manually edit the Dashboard menu.
 You can reorder the menus, show/hide specific items, change access rights, and more.
-The plugin is still a bit rough around the edges, so a good understading of WP internals is recommended (but not required).

 Features

-- Edit any existing menu – change the title, access rights, menu icon and so on.
-Note that you can’t lower the required access rights, but you can change them to be more restrictive.
+• Edit any existing menu – change the title, access rights, menu icon and so on.
+Note that in the free version you can’t relax menu permissions – i.e. give access rights to a role that originally didn’t have them – but you can change them to be more restrictive.

 Here’s a screenshot :